 We evaluated different distributed grouped aggregation strategies in DryadLINQ CTP and studied the feature of input data that affect the efficiency of partial preaggregation.

 The structure of this paper is as follows: section 2 illustrates DryadLINQ basic programming model.
 Section 3 describes implementation of three classic scientific applications (SW-G, Matrix-Matrix Multiplication and PageRank) with DryadLINQ CTP.
-Section 4 is the related work, and section 5 is the conclusion and discussion.
-Note: as LINQ to HPC has published on June 2011 and its interface changes much from DryadLINQ CTP, we will describe programming model in some pseudo code style.
+Section 4 discusses related work, and section 5 concludes this paper.
+We note that as the latest LINQ to HPC has published in June 2011 and its interface changes much from DryadLINQ CTP, we will describe programming models in pseudo code.

 DryadLINQ Programming Model

-Dryad, DryadLINQ and DSC [5] are set of technologies support the processing of data intensive applications on Windows HPC cluster.
+Dryad, DryadLINQ and DSC [5] are a set of technologies support the processing of data intensive applications on Windows HPC cluster.
 The software stack of these technologies is shown in Fig 1.

 Dryad is a general purpose distributed runtime designed to execute data intensive applications on Windows clusters.
 A Dryad job is represented as a directed acyclic graph (DAG), which is called Dryad graph.
 The Dryad graph consists of some vertices and channels.
 A graph vertex is an independent instance of the data processing code in certain stage.
 Graph edges are channels transferring data between vertices.
 The Distributed Storage Catalog (DSC) is the component that works with NTFS to provide the data management functionality such as file replication and load balancing for Dryad and DryadLINQ.